 - The accountant ensures the company’s expenses are in control.

-- Financial Advisor creates a plan and helps reduce expenditure, pay off their liability, and save and invest.
+- Financial Advisor creates a plan and helps reduce expenditures, pay off their liability, and save and invest.

 - Account Manager maintains relationships with clients.